 Plumbing and pipe fitting involves much more than installing pipes or solving plumbing problems.
-The Plumbing program encompasses such areas as blueprint reading, fixture design, and appliance and fixture installation.
+The Plumbing short certificate program encompasses such areas as blueprint reading, fixture design, and appliance and fixture installation.
 Other areas of study include trenching, grading, and installing sewers, septic tanks, and drainage lines.
 The Plumbing program places emphasis on both residential and commercial applications, including solar systems, swimming pools, and water heaters.

-Students who complete the following requirements earn a program certificate in Plumbing.
+Students who complete the following requirements earn a certificate in Plumbing.
 Admission depends on the student's ability to perform the essential functions identified for this program.
-A high school diploma or GED® is not required; however, students are required to have specifically documented ability to benefit.
+A high school diploma or GED® is not required; however, students are required to demonstrate college and career readiness.
 (See Admission to Courses Not Creditable Toward an Associate Degree in the Admissions Policies and Procedures section of this catalog.)
 Reasonable accommodations are considered.